It’s raining success!

 The 2022 Agronomist of the Year Award, sponsored by BASF recognizes an individual in the field of agronomy who exemplifies an outstanding commitment to professional growth and finding new solutions for farm customers.
 Exceptional professionalism and stewardship.

-While CAAR certainly knows many agronomists fit these criteria, there is one who fits it just a little bit better—Rahul Patel.
+While CAAR certainly knows many agronomists fit these criteria, Rahul Patel fits them just a little bit better.

 Patel works with the Pioneer Cooperative Unlimited Association, and comes from a farming background—his grandparents were farmers in India, producing dairy, cereal grains, and mango.